Mil Mi-24: Sri Lankan Civil War (1987–2009)

 The Indian Peace Keeping Force (1987–90) in Sri Lanka used Mi-24s when an Indian Air Force detachment was deployed there in support of the Indian and Sri Lankan armed forces in their fight against various Tamil militant groups such as the Liberation Tigers of Tamil Eelam (LTTE).
 It is believed that Indian losses were considerably reduced by the heavy fire support from their Mi-24s.
 The Indians lost no Mi-24s in the operation, as the Tigers had no weapons capable of downing the gunship at the time.

 Since 14 November 1995, the Mi-24 has been used by the Sri Lanka Air Force in the war against the LTTE liberation group and has proved highly effective at providing close air support for ground forces.
 The Sri Lanka Air Force operates a mix of Mi-24/-35P and Mi-24V/-35 versions attached to its No. 9 Attack Helicopter Squadron.
 They have recently been upgraded with modern Israeli FLIR and electronic warfare systems.
 Five were upgraded to intercept aircraft by adding radar, fully functional helmet mounted target tracking systems, and AAMs.
 More than five Mi-24s have been lost to LTTE MANPADS, and another two lost in attacks on air bases, with one heavily damaged but later returned to service.

-Peruvian operations (1989–1995)
+Peruvian operations (1989–present)

 The Peruvian Air Force received 12 Mi-25Ds and 2 Mi-25DU from the Soviets in 1983, 1984, and 1985 after ordering them in the aftermath of 1981 Paquisha conflict with Ecuador.
 Seven more second hand units (4 Mi-24D and 3 Mi-25D) were obtained from Nicaragua in 1992.
 These have been permanently based at the Vitor airbase near La Joya ever since, operated by the 2nd Air Group of the 211th Air Squadron.
 Their first deployment occurred in June 1989 during the war against Communist guerrillas in the Peruvian highlands, mainly against Shining Path.
 Despite the conflict continuing, it has decreased in scale and is now limited to the jungle areas of Valley of Rivers Apurímac, Ene and Mantaro (VRAEM).